rashmirrajashekara/docs/product-guides/Product Guide - Intel® Security Libraries - Secure Key Caching.md

 ## Setup K8S Cluster & Deploy Isecl-k8s-extensions

 * Setup master and worker node for k8s.
 Worker node should be setup on SGX host machine.
 Master node can be any VM machine.
-* Please note whatever hostname has been used on worker node while registering SGX_Agent with SHVS, use same node-name in join command.
+* Please note whatever hostname has been used on worker node while installing SGX_Agent, use same node-name in join command.
 * Once the master/worker setup is done, follow below steps:

 ##### Untar packages and load docker images